What’s the best time to fish for flathead catfish?

 What’s The Best Time to Fish For Flathead Catfish?

-Alright let’s dive into some specifics on flathead catfish.
+Alright, let’s dive into some specifics on flathead catfish.
 The first thing to keep in mind is what I’ve already mentioned.
 Location can be equally as important as the best time to fish for flatheads.
 We have two main ways of breaking down the hours in a day when it comes to fishing for flathead catfish.
-We have

 - Night Time Catfishing for Flatheads